-- 6. Connect the hydraulic hose (A) with the blue fastener (B) to the reducer (C) on the multicoupler bulkhead fitting closest to the windrower. - 7.
-Connect the other hydraulic hose (D) to the remaining reducer (E) on the multicoupler bulkhead fitting.
+- 6. Connect hydraulic hose (A) with the blue cable tie (B) to reducer (C) on the multicoupler bulkhead fitting closest to the windrower. - 7.
+Connect hydraulic hose (D) to the remaining reducer (E) on the multicoupler bulkhead fitting.

 Figure 2.30: Deck Hydraulic Hoses and Multicoupler Connections